noodlemctwoodle/sentinel-analyzer/README.md

-# Azure Sentinel Solutions Analyzer MCP Server
+# Microsoft Sentinel Solutions Analyzer MCP Server

-An MCP (Model Context Protocol) server that analyzes Azure Sentinel solutions and maps data connectors to Log Analytics tables.
-This is a TypeScript rewrite of the Azure Sentinel Solutions Analyzer Python tool, exposing its functionality through the MCP protocol for use with AI agents like Claude.
+An MCP (Model Context Protocol) server that analyzes Microsoft Sentinel solutions and maps data connectors to Log Analytics tables.
+This is a TypeScript rewrite of the Microsoft Sentinel Solutions Analyzer Python tool, exposing its functionality through the MCP protocol for use with AI agents like Claude.

 ## Features

+- **Multi-Repository Support**: Query any GitHub repository containing Sentinel solutions, not just the official Azure repo
+- **Pre-built Index**: Ships with pre-built analysis for instant startup (< 1 second first query)
 - **Direct GitHub Access**: Uses GitHub API - no cloning or downloads required!
 - **Zero Setup**: Works immediately, no git repository cloning or storage needed
 - **Always Current**: Accesses latest data directly from GitHub
-- **Comprehensive Analysis**: Analyzes all solutions in the Azure Sentinel Content Hub
+- **Comprehensive Analysis**: Analyzes all solutions in the Microsoft Sentinel Content Hub
 - **6 Detection Methods**: Implements all table detection strategies from the original Python tool:
   - graphQueries.{index}.baseQuery
   - sampleQueries.{index}.query